chobolife/study_english/bread_barbershop/Season_1/07_Chippy_Customer.md

 - Hey that's weird.
 All the flies are gathered around potato chip's shop.
 - They're what?
 * * *
-- Wow! even bugs like it.
+- Wow!
+Even bugs like it.
 - Hmm...
 Something seems off.
 - Are you sure this is okay?
 - If you want to lose your job when the shop closes, be my guest.